How to create a live stream of tweets, including how to set up a Twitter search for specific results.

 Twitter Search will continue to show the latest results up until the point when the app has gone offline.

-Can I use Twitter Search app as part of a zoned digital signage display?
+Can I use the Twitter Search app as part of a zoned digital signage display?

 Yes.
 When setting up a zoned display, you will see the option to “Add Playlist.”
 Any Twitter Search feeds within a playlist will be played in this feed.